 The point is, the Hi-Point actually works as a reliable handgun and can be trusted as the layman’s problem solver.
 The gun’s meme status can be dated back as far as the internet goes, but when it comes to the mainstream internet gun culture I would like to credit Dynamic Pie Concepts.

-All jokes and satire aside, we have taken a notice to and even some admiration to this humble chunk of zamak and plastic.
+All jokes and satire aside, we have taken notice and even some admiration for this humble chunk of zamak and plastic.

 From the Instagram, 4chan and Gunnit posts, pictures of “ironically” owned Hi-Points with all sorts of odd styling and modification choices appear.
 Benjamin bill finishes, Starbucks pumpkin spice orange paint jobs, milling of the slide for cool factor and optics.
 You name it, it’s probably been done.

 …Then there is the recent drama in which the Internet was tasked with naming the new Hi-Point.
 Now to be coined the “Yeet Cannon” or YC9.
-A meme whose lifespan were to have died off ages ago, now forever to be engraved into the slide of innumerous affordable handguns to come.
+A meme whose lifespan was to have died off ages ago, now forever engraved into the slide of innumerous affordable handguns to come.

 Beyond Memes – Enter The FOSS

 But I’m not here to talk about just any Hi-Point, you see.
 I’m here to introduce a certain firearms designer that goes by the name “CTRL+Pew” and his creation.
 Within the collaborative communities of Deterrence Dispensed and Free Men Don’t Ask, aided by the encrypted chat platform Keybase, he has been hard at work on a new project.